micah686/VnManager/Notes.md

 - [X] Fix the Tags collection messing up when switching between games
 - [X] Fix the issue where it doesn't show Processing when it's getting a lot of characters(like 751)
 - [ ] Fix the issue where adding categories keeps triggering the validation helper
-- [ ] Fix alignment of text on vnList
+- [X] Fix alignment of text on vnList
 - [ ] Check clipboard before allowing user to paste
-- [ ] Fix the style on the treeview disabled(currently a weird gray color)
 - [X] Load default spoiler/nsfw settings on load, and change settings page to selected settings
 - [X] Make the code check for usersettings, and load appropriate settings
 - [X] Fix the Length on VnMain for two words